JordiLazo/lenovo-catalog-transfer/README.md

-# Excel Data Copier - Code Explanation
+# Excel Data Copier from Lenovo catalog

-This document explains the functionality and internal workings of the Python script designed to selectively copy data between Excel workbooks based on configurable rules.
+A Python tool that helps extract and consolidate data from multiple Excel worksheets into a single destination file according to specific formatting rules.
+The program uses a graphical interface for easy selection of source files, destination files, and worksheets.

 ## Overview